February 1, 2023

-A total of 795 properties sold in the Victoria Real Estate Board region this November, 37.8 per cent more than the 577 properties sold in November 2019 but 19.7 per cent fewer than the previous month of October 2020.
-Sales of condominiums were up 62.7 per cent from November 2019 with 262 units sold.
-Sales of single family homes were up 21.8 per cent from November 2019 with 375 sold.
+A total of 278 properties sold in the Victoria Real Estate Board region this January, 41.4 per cent fewer than the 474 properties sold in January 2022 and a 13.1 per cent decrease from December 2022.
+Sales of condominiums were down 46.3 per cent from January 2022 with 101 units sold.
+Sales of single family homes decreased 33 per cent from January 2022 with 120 sold.

-There were 1,813 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of November 2020, 24.4 per cent fewer properties than the total available at the end of November 2019 and a 14.6 per cent decrease from the 2,122 active listings for sale at the end of October 2020.
+There were 1,739 active listings for sale on the Victoria Real Estate Board Multiple Listing Service® at the end of January 2023, an increase of 3 per cent compared to the previous month of December and a 133.7 per cent increase from the 744 active listings for sale at the end of January 2022.

 “Despite the slower start to the market in January, and our constrained inventory levels, some consumers still found themselves in multiple offer situations, particularly on the types of properties that represent the crucial missing middle segment of our market.
 The Victoria City Council voting to move forward with their missing middle housing program is a great step in the right direction when we are considering how low inventory has impacted the attainability of housing in the CRD,” adds Sol.
 “But this is one step in a marathon of work to be done to increase housing opportunities to meet our community’s short- and long-term needs.
 Each municipality must keep their focus on adding gentle density where they can so that we do not face another swift increase in values when our market demand increases again.”